-Check out these stores and see how businesses are using their products and services to express who they are and what they believe in, while building for the future.
+Check out these best Shopify shops and see how businesses are using their products and services to express who they are and what they believe in, while building for the future.

 When Denise Woodard couldn’t find healthy snacks for her daughter, Vivane, that were also allergy friendly, she founded Partake Foods.
-Partake offers cookies in flavors like chocolate chip, birthday cake, and ginger snaps that are school safe and free of the top 8 allergens as well as artificial colors, preservatives, and genetically modified ingredients.
+Kicking off the top Shopify shops, Partake offers cookies in flavors like chocolate chip, birthday cake, and ginger snaps that are school safe and free of the top 8 allergens as well as artificial colors, preservatives, and genetically modified ingredients.

 For over a decade, Uppercase magazine has offered interesting articles and photos focused on craft, fashion, illustration, and design, all wrapped up in a beautifully printed package.
-Creator and editor Janine Vangool uses her platform to feature fellow creators and, since launching in 2009, has expanded the publication to include Little U, a tiny magazine for the young and young at heart, and Encyclopedia, a series of books that deep dive on topics like ceramics, quilting, and printmaking.
+Creator and editor Janine Vangool uses her platform to feature fellow creators and, since launching one of the top Shopify stores in 2009, has expanded the publication to include Little U, a tiny magazine for the young and young at heart, and Encyclopedia, a series of books that deep dive on topics like ceramics, quilting, and printmaking

 Hiut Denim is based in Cardigan, Wales, a town that, until 2002, was home to the biggest jeans factory in the United Kingdom Hiut Denim was founded in 2011 to take advantage of the jean-making skills and knowhow that remained with many locals, showcase their dedication to craft and bring manufacturing back to Cardigan.
 Dedicated to making the best jeans, not the most jeans, Hiut Denim focuses on details, satisfaction, and quality.